 “Time and time again, generations have shown that they need Holmes.
 Something in his assured blend of omniscience and infinite tenacity, humanized with intriguing character flaws speaks deeply to our need for solutions to the problems of our own very different world today.
 We watch him and the faithful Watson our reliable narrator descend the 17 steps from their upper story rooms and out into Baker Street, and we feel reassured.” –Stephen Fry, “Sherlock Holmes” Audiobook*

 Since Sherlock Holmes wanderings and through the years of our continued partnership, I have observed that this life he has chosen affords him the tremendous chances for growth and change required by a genius mind.
 Early on in our association, I once laughably attempted to define his limits.
 I believe I am more suited to do so now.
-He once invited me to read Winwood Reade’s The Martyrdom of Man.
+He once invited me to study Winwood Reade’s The Martyrdom of Man.
 I found it to be the history of mankind through Reade’s mind and experience.
-Its wide ranging view of the world is filled with the progression of growth and innovation of man through the ages.
-I believe Holmes was attempting to open my mind to how a genius views the world.
+Its wide ranging view of the world filled with the progression of growth and innovation of man through the ages.
+I believe Holmes was attempting to open my mind to how a genius views the world every day.
 Its totality and its breadth.
 How man in the aggregate was capable of forming and destroying great cultures.
 And how an individual man could affect another form of transformation.